Environment, Climate & Sustainability

 The Environment, Climate & Sustainability Training Pathway is offered at Durham, Newcastle, Northumbria, Queen’s University Belfast and Teesside.

-The Environment, Climate & Sustainability Training Pathway, consisting of Durham, Newcastle, Northumbria, Teesside and Queen’s University Belfast, will bring together interdisciplinary expertise with a distinctive social science focus.
+The Environment, Climate & Sustainability Training Pathway, consisting of Durham, Newcastle, Northumbria, Teesside, and Queen’s University Belfast, brings together interdisciplinary expertise with a distinctive social science focus.

-The Environment, Climate and Sustainability pathway at Northumbria is located within the Department of Geography and Environmental Sciences which offers a rich research environment for ambitious, cross-disciplinary and imaginative proposals for PhD study.
-The Department brings together the subject areas of Human Geography, Environmental Sciences and Physical Geography, with scholars working on a wide range of subjects related to global development; the climate crisis and climate adaptation; energy futures; ecology; biodiversity; nature-based solutions and responses to environmental degradation; volunteering, activism, and civil society.
+The Environment, Climate and Sustainability pathway at Northumbria University is located within the School of Geography and Natural Sciences, offering a rich research environment for ambitious, cross-disciplinary and imaginative PhD proposals.
+The School includes the subject areas of Human Geography, Environmental Sciences, and Physical Geography, bringing together scholars working on a wide range of subjects related to global development; the climate crisis and climate adaptation; energy futures; ecology; biodiversity; nature-based solutions and responses to environmental degradation; volunteering, activism, and civil society.
 Our research expertise spans diverse geographical regions and ecosystems (air, land and water), including across Europe, Asia, the Americas, Africa, and the Polar regions.
+The School is home to the Centre for Global Development and the Ecology, Conservation and Society research group, providing world-leading research expertise within this area.